Haunted Places in Iowa

 The Mason house served as an army hospital during the civil war.
 It was also a station on the Underground Railroad.

 Reported hauntings in the house include hearing footsteps in empty rooms, hearing voices and strange noises, and even seeing apparitions!
 One guest reported seeing the bed in her room partially lift into the air.
 There have also been reports of lights flashing on and off and alarms going off without being set.
-Ghost picture taken at Mason House by A.P.R.S.
+There is a ghost picture taken at Mason House by A.P.R.S.

 To read more stories of hauntings in the inn check out Joy's Journal on the Inn's official website.
 Joy is one of the owners currently and has been keeping track of paranormal experiences there since 2002.